evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 ## The coordinate system

 Let's begin implementing our simulation.
 We will be using a coordinate system with its origin located at the center of mass of the three bodies, as shown in Fig. 1.
+We use this origin because, as it turns out, the center of mass of any number of bodies remains motionless or moves with constant velocity.

 <div class='isTextCentered'>
   <img class='isMax400PxWide' src='/image/blog/2018-09-27-three-body-problem-simulator/010_coordinate_system.png' alt='Coordinate system for a two-body problem'>
-  <p>Figure 1: A coordinate system with the origin at the common center of mass of the two bodies.</p>
+  <p>Figure 1: A coordinate system with the origin at the common center of mass of the three bodies.</p>
 </div>